Five home styling trends to watch this year

 One final point to remember is that renovating can be an extremely stressing time that can put a strain on all aspects of your life.
 It can consume your time, money and your attention.
 This is why it is vital to plan and research comprehensively before committing to the idea of renovating your investment property, let alone starting the process.

 It’s always going to be hard work.
-However, with patience and the right approach an investor can enhance their property portfolio for the better.
+However, with patience and the right approach an investor could potentially enhance their property portfolio for the better.

-A key element to getting a better result is to understand the demographics you are renting for.
-After all, you are renovating your property for them and not for you.
+A key element to getting a better result is to understand the future demographics you are renovating for.
+After all, you are upgrading your property for them and not for you.

 One thing that can influence potential renters is the suburb a property is located in.
 Certain suburbs will attract certain demographics depending on what the local amenities are like.
 Proximity to schools, shopping districts and parks are very attractive for renters with families for example.